Infrastructure Investment Coming to Cities Across the U.S.

 Passport as a BIF Resource

-Passport believes in helping cities create more livable, equitable communities and has built the only end-to-end digital mobility platform for managing parking, enforcement, permitting and mobility.
-There is an opportunity for cities to partner with Passport to leverage BIF funding in support of their equity and sustainability goals by leveraging the benefits of Passport’s platform.
+Passport believes in helping cities create more livable, equitable communities and has built the only end-to-end digital mobility platform for managing mobile parking payments, parking enforcement, digital parking permits, and mobility management.
+There is an opportunity for cities to partner with Passport to leverage BIF funding in support of their equity and sustainability goals by leveraging the benefits of Passport’s digital mobility platform.

 More information about the Bipartisan Infrastructure Framework can be found at whitehouse.gov .